 Trumbull Hall Troupe works with a cast comprised of students from grade 6 through grade 12.
 Kids are required to prepare for auditions, but they know that they are already IN the show – the audition is simply used to help us find the role that will best let that actor shine.
 This allows both kids who are experienced in theater as well as those who might never have tried out for a show to feel secure, knowing they have a place in the troupe.
 We have had triple threats, and we have had special needs students – and all are equal partners in the troupe.
 The result is a safe and nurturing atmosphere that allows actors of all levels of talent and experience to thrive.
 Kids who’ve come to the troupe painfully shy have blossomed after a year among their peers, and have come back a second year with an audition that blows us away

-Trumbull Hall Troupe is an all-volunteer organization, which means that the adults on the production staff donate their time and energy to create a dynamic experience for the kids.
+Trumbull Hall Troupe is a volunteer organization, which means that the adults on the production staff donate their time and energy to create a dynamic experience for the kids.
 To that end, parents are required to participate in various parts of the process – from sewing costumes to set construction to painting.
 We also welcome the contributions of adults who love theater but who don’t have kids in the troupe.
 The friends and family who are committed to helping us achieve our goals are vital to our community.